SyntheticNerd/styled-component-workshop/README.md

 [Checkout the Finished Product](https://syntheticdesigner.github.io/styled-component-workshop/)

-To get started run
-`git clone git@github.com:SyntheticDesigner/styled-component-workshop.git`
-Install the dependencies with `npm install`
+To get started first fork the repository then use `git clone` Install the dependencies with `npm install`

 - [Basics](#basics)